You are probably thinking about how to avoid the trouble of removing your fuel tank and cleaning it while it’s mounted on your car.

 - Check your fuel pressure gauge and the owner’s manual.
-See how much pressure an properly operating pump should be exerting versus what your pump is currently exerting.
-Anything less than what the owner’s manual is saying is a sign that your pump needs to be replaced or cleaned.
+See how much pressure a properly operating pump should be exerting versus what your pump is currently exerting.
+Anything less than what the owner’s manual says is a sign that your pump needs to be replaced or cleaned.

 - When your car is under stress it might show some symptoms.
 If you are driving up a hill or trying to accelerate fast and your car engine turns off, this means that your fuel pump is not supplying a steady stream of fuel to the engine.

-- If your car starts to spend more gas then usual.
+- If your car starts to use more gas than usual.
 When the fuel pump is about to fail, more fuel than necessary flows into the engine system.
 So if there is a difference in the gas mileage, this might be a signal.

 - If your engine won’t start, and there is nothing wrong with your ignition or battery, meaning, your engine cranks and revs but won’t start.

 If you have any of the signs that I mentioned above, now it’s time to clean the fuel pump and filter.
 First, you need to remove the filter, and here is how: